 With in-person oversight of operations less practical now, fraud risk assessments and subsequent testing must consider how data analytics can play an integral role in preventing and uncovering misconduct.

-In Accounting Today, Joshua Dennis, Eva Weiss and Valerie Loverro explain how auditors can leverage data analytics to make schemes and scenarios testing, as well as fraud brainstorming, most productive.
+In Accounting Today, Joshua Dennis explains how auditors can leverage data analytics to make schemes and scenarios testing, as well as fraud brainstorming, most productive.
 The authors also outline how to use data analytics to help uncover those “needle in a haystack” areas for further consideration.